How To Upgrade ESXi 6.5 to 6.7 Using VMware Update Manager

 Note: You can select the entire datacenter, VM folder, or cluster if you wish to upgrade multiple ESXi hosts.

-Select your custom upgrade baseline (ESXi6-7upgrade in this case) and click Attach.
+- Select your custom upgrade baseline (ESXi6-7upgrade in this case) and hit Attach.

-The compliance check allows you to verify the state of updates added to baselines and notify whether or not there are conflicts.
-If update or upgrade is unsupported, VMware Update Manager will notify you when performing the check compliance.
+The compliance check allows you to check the state of updates added to baselines and notifies you of any conflicts.
+If the update/upgrade is unsupported, VMware Update Manager will notify you when performing the check compliance.

-In our example, the host compliance status is non-compliant, but upgrade can be technically done for selected hosts.
+In this example, the host compliance status is non-compliant, but the upgrade can be technically done for selected hosts.

-Pre-check remediation should be performed to verify conditions and identify possible problems that may occur after remediating.
+Remediation pre-check should be performed to verify conditions and identify possible problems that may occur after remediating.
 If there are possible issues, the list of recommended actions is displayed.
-For example, if you are going to upgrade or update ESXi hosts and VMs are running in a cluster, you may need to disable DPM, HA admission control, and enable DRS, EVC etc. As for VMs, you may need to disconnect a virtual DVD drive, disable Fault Tolerance for the VM in a cluster, etc. Pre-check remediation allows you to avoid terminating the update/upgrade process after starting.
+For example, if you are going to upgrade/update ESXi hosts and VMs are running in a cluster, you may need to disable DPM and HA admission control, and enable DRS, EVC, etc. As for VMs, you may need to disconnect a virtual DVD drive, disable Fault Tolerance for the VM in a cluster, etc. Pre-check remediation allows you to avoid terminating the update/upgrade process after starting.

-Go to Hosts and Clusters, select your ESXi host (hosts), right-click the host, and select Update Manager > Pre-check Remediation in the context menu.
+- Go to Hosts and Clusters, select your ESXi host (hosts), right-click the host and in the context menu, select Update Manager > Pre-check Remediation.

-If everything is correct and no actions must be performed to begin remediation, go to Hosts and Clusters, select your ESXi host, select the Updates tab, and open the Host Updates category in the Overview section.
+- If everything is correct and no actions are needed to begin remediation, go to Hosts and Clusters, select your ESXi host, select the Updates tab, and open the Host Updates category in the Overview section.
 Select the required baseline (ESXi6-7upgrade in this case) and click Remediate.

-Read and accept the End Use License Agreement (EULA), tick the appropriate check box, and hit OK.
+- Read and accept the End Use License Agreement (EULA), select the appropriate checkbox, and hit OK.

-Once the ESXi upgrade process is finished and your ESXi host is rebooted, select this host in the Host/Cluster page, and verify the version and build number.
-As you can see on the screenshot below, our ESXi host has been upgraded from v6.5 build 8294253 to version 6.7 build 10302608 (Update 1).
+- Once the ESXi upgrade process is finished and your ESXi host is rebooted, select this host in the Host/Cluster page and verify the version and build number.
+As you can see in the screenshot below, our ESXi host has been upgraded from v6.5 build 8294253 to version 6.7 build 10302608 (Update 1).
 You can compare your build number with the build number in the table and identify the version, release name, and release date.

-The ESXi host has been upgraded successfully, you can run VMs on this host again.
+The ESXi host has been upgraded successfully, and you can run VMs on this host again.

 Open vSphere Update Manager (in vSphere Client go to Home > Update Manager) and select the Updates tab.
 You can see a list of available updates and patches, their severity, type, and category.
 The required VMware ESXi 6.7 Complete Update 2 is present in this list, hence, we can continue.

-2. Select Patches Automatically.
-As we would like to install the necessary update manually, the “Automatically update this baseline with patches that match the following criteria” checkbox must be unchecked.
+- Select Patches Automatically.
+As we would like to install the necessary update manually, the “Automatically update this baseline with patches that match the following criteria” checkbox must be deselected.
 Otherwise, all available VMware patches will be suggested for installation.

 Now that a baseline has been created, you can see the new baseline in the Baselines tab of VMware Update Manager.